Cauliflower and Sweet Potato Curry

 Heat up some oil in a cooking pan (or wok) and fry the garlic and onions for about 2 minutes.
 After 3 minutes, add the sweet potatoes, the cauliflower, the curry paste (or garam masala) and the turmeric to the pan.
 Stir-fry the seasoned veggies for a few minutes on medium heat until that delicious smell is freely wafting through the air.

-After about 6 minutes, add the plant milk.
+After about 6 minutes, add the plant-based milk.
 Cover the pan with a lid and let it softly simmer for about 15 to 20 minutes.
 You'll know it's done when the mixture is a bit thick and the veggies are soft.

 While you're waiting for the pan to finish simmering, take advantage of that time by cooking your quinoa (or grain of choice) according to the instructions on the packaging.